+For Staff

-For Staff: IDEA annually trains staff in all content areas addressed in the Plan.
+IDEA annually trains staff on child abuse reporting.
 Training is provided by campus staff, administrative staff, or outside agencies as determined by the campus administration.
-The training includes prevention techniques for and recognition of sexual abuse, sex trafficking, and all other maltreatment of children, including the sexual abuse, sex trafficking, and other maltreatment of children with significant cognitive disabilities.
+The training includes prevention techniques for and recognition of

+For Students

-For Students: School counseling staff will address issues to increase awareness regarding sexual abuse and other maltreatment of children and anti-victimization programs with age-appropriate conversation and materials no less than once per school year.
+School counseling staff will address issues to increase awareness regarding sexual abuse and other maltreatment of children and anti-victimization programs with age-appropriate conversation and materials no less than once per school year.
 These discussions will occur in classroom group settings.